Online Experimental Design With Estimation-Regret Trade-off Under Network Interference: Framework

-It manifests more insights upon the triple of concepts \{time, regret, arm space\} than traditional lower bound analysis in MAB~\citep{lattimore2020bandit}.
-It is because researchers tends to preemptively judge that ``$\text{time period} \gg \text{arm numbers}$'', e.g., force $N=1$ in the single-unit setting and then $T \gg K$ holds by default.
-However, this over-simplification consideration of arm space can be detrimental under the interference scenario.
-For instance, even we just choose $K=2, N=50$, any algorithm under interference-based {MAB} setting would potentially be cursed by an impractical regret.
-It motivates us to introduce new statistical tool to reduce the $K^N$ action space to the low-dimensional space, which is the so-called \textit{exposure mapping}, which will be illustrated as follows.
+Further, it manifests more insights upon the triple of concepts (i) time, (ii) regret, and (iii) arm space, than lower bound analysis in classic MAB~\citep{lattimore2020bandit}.
+It is because researchers tend to preemptively judge that ``$\text{time period} \gg \text{arm numbers}$'', e.g., force $N=1$ in the single-unit setting and then $T \gg K$ holds by default.
+However, this oversimplification consideration of arm space can be detrimental under the interference scenario.
+For instance, even if we just choose $K=2, N=30$, any algorithm under interference-based {MAB} setting would potentially be cursed by an impractical regret.
+In sum, these insights motivate us to develop a general statistical framework to allow for a more reasonable reduction in the action space dimension without imposing excessive assumptions on the network topology, which is the so-called \texttt{MAB-N}, illustrated as follows.